Supreme Court of Mauritius: Divisions of the Supreme Court

 The Family Division of the Supreme Court was established in January 2008 and it administers all family related cases like divorce, judicial separation, alimony and maintenance or custody or guardianship of minors.
 The Commercial Division of the Supreme Court established in 2009 administers all cases related to companies, disputes, trademarks, exchange, offshore business and patents.
-The Master's Court administers legal heir provisions of Mauritan laws.
+The Master's Court administers legal heir provisions of Mauritian laws.
 The Mediation Division disposes all civil suit, action or cause of common agreement.

 The Court of Civil Appeal is a division of the Supreme Court and is composed of the Judges of the Supreme Court presided by the Chief Justice or the Senior Puisne Judge.
 The Court of Criminal Appeal is a division of the Supreme Court and is duly constituted by three judges presided over by the Chief Justice or the Senior Puisne Judge.
 A person convicted before the Supreme Court may appeal under the Criminal Appeal Act against his conviction or sentence.
-The Judicial Council is the final court of appeal where questions on interpretation of constitution, dispute value is more than 10,000, final provisions of section 17 of Constitution and matters of public importance as directed by Supreme Court.
 The Supreme Court also administers all the Intermediate Courts, Industrial Court and District Courts.

 The Master and Registrar is an officer of the Supreme Court and shall be a barrister of at least 5 years standing.
 His duties consist in the taxing of costs, to conduct and manage judicial sales, probate of wills and the matters connected therewith, interdictions and local examinations and to deal with matters of audit, inquiry, and accounts and generally, all such matters as may be referred to him by the Chief Justice or the Judges.
 The Master is assisted by a Deputy Master.
 The Secretary to the Chief Justice has a set of administrative and technical officers.
 The Chief Registrar has a set of Chief court officer and manager for each of the divisions and sections of the Supreme Court.